eigmax/Ziren/docs/src/design/stark.md

 removed (from the least-significant side) to get the effective row index.
 These semantics are useful in the FRI protocol.

-A MerkleTreeMmmcs is used in our zkVM, which uses BabyBear as a leaf value and a packed value as the node value.
+A MerkleTreeMmmcs is used in our zkVM, which uses KoalaBear as a leaf value and a packed value as the node value.

 ### Challenger